-A “line” in betting refers to the sort of bet which concerns two possible outcomes — such as “Will Team A win the league?” or “Will Player X score twenty goals this season?”
+A “line” in regards to betting refers to the separation of two opposing selections — such as “Will Team A win the league?” or “Will Player X score twenty goals this season?”
 The line is between “Yes” and “No” outcomes.

 For this reason, goal line bets tend to centre on whether there will be more or fewer than 2.5, or 3.5 goals.
-As there can be no such thing as half a goal, there will always be either more, or fewer, than that total.
+As there can be no such thing as half a goal, there will always be more, or fewer, than that total.

-Given that, statistically, the vast majority of games have 3 goals or fewer, you’re unlikely to see a goal line bet example on “more/fewer” than anything over 3.5.
+Given that, statistically, the vast majority of games have three goals or fewer, you’re unlikely to see a goal line bet example on “more/fewer” than anything over 3.5.
 That doesn’t mean you can’t make a bet on that, but you may need to contact the bookmaker and ask them to quote you specific odds before you can make that bet.

 Some teams have a reputation for a powerful attack that almost always scores at least twice in a game, and there can be real value in a correct score bet when the score gets higher than 2-0 or 2-1.
 However, correct score betting is always in the lap of the gods to some extent.

 Alternatively, those great entertainers may be leading 3-0 and looking for more to build up their goal difference.
 As you’ve backed them to win 4-0, you’re roaring them on to go for the kill.
-With the match won, their concentration can slip and they let the opposition in for a consolation goal.
+With the match won, their concentration can slip, and they let the opposition in for a consolation goal.

 Covering Your Bet: The Asian Handicap Half Bet

 Occasionally you may see an alternative goal line over 1.0, 1.5 meaning you’ll get some payout if there is just one goal, but a full payout will require a second goal to be scored.
-You’re unlikely to get long odds on this, unless you’re betting in play and the game is relatively close to being over.
+You’re unlikely to get long odds on this unless you’re betting in play and the game is relatively close to being over.